SINGAPORE Dyson, known for its bagless vacuum cleaners and bladeless fans, wants to develop, make and sell a lot more products in Asia.

 It didn't take long for the home appliance maker, founded in 1993, to become a household name.
 Its cord-free models are the top-selling vacuum cleaners in many developed markets and have grabbed the hearts of the middle classes in emerging economies.

-The Malmesbury, England-based company on Monday revealed an impressive 2016 performance: a 45% jump in sales to 2.5 billion pounds ($3.11 billion) and a 41% increase in earnings before interest, taxes, depreciation and amortization, or Ebitda, to 631 million pounds.
-"2016 was one of our best years yet," Chief Executive Max Conze said in a news release.
+The company, based in Malmesbury, England, recently revealed an impressive performance for 2016: a 45% jump in sales to 2.5 billion pounds ($3.12 billion) and a 41% increase in earnings before interest, taxes, depreciation and amortization, or Ebitda, to 631 million pounds.
+"2016 was one of our best years yet," Chief Executive Max Conze said in a press release.

 Dyson sold 13 million products worldwide during the year, 3 million more than in 2015.

-Asians were responsible for a big part of that increase.
+Asia was responsible for a big part of that increase.
 Three years after entering China, Dyson saw its sales there surge 244%.
-Japanese reaffirmed their long-held love for Dyson by buying 30% more of the brand's products.
+Japanese consumers reaffirmed their long-held love for Dyson by buying 30% more of the brand's products.
 Although the U.S. remains the company's largest market by sales, the Asia-Pacific region has been the biggest source of profit for two years in a row.

 Sales of cord-free vacuum cleaners in China surged 343% in 2016.